 What are the Responsibilities of a Co-signer?

-By co-signing a student loan, the co-signer is assuming the responsibility to repay the loan in the even the primary borrower fails to do so.
+By co-signing a student loan, the co-signer is assuming the responsibility to repay the loan in the event the primary borrower fails to do so.
 As such, a co-signer is assuming all of the same obligations of the primary borrower.

-What is ‘Good Credit’?
+What is ‘Good Credit’ for a Student Loan?

 There’s no hard and fast answer to this question.
 Private student loan lenders establish their own underwriting criteria for the loans they offer.
-Underwriting refers to the requirements lender set for a borrower to qualify for a particular loan program.
+Underwriting refers to the requirements a lender sets for a borrower to qualify for a particular loan program.
 These criteria can include the borrower’s credit score based on reporting from one (or more) of the three major credit bureaus.

 The borrower's credit report and score give the lender the ability to review such items as collections, judgments, payment history, indebtedness and other factors in determining whether or not to make an offer of credit.
 These credit criteria apply to co-signers as well.
 Each lender sets their own criteria.

 Borrowers of Grad PLUS and Parent PLUS will likely be approved provided they have no adverse credit history.
 The borrower is deemed to have an adverse credit history if there has been a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a Title IV debt within the last five years or a current delinquency of 90 or more days on any debt.